dendriel/rozsa-rpc/README.md

 ## Features

-- Invoked by simple HTTP GET/POST requests;
+- Invoked by HTTP GET/POST requests;
 - Simple annotations usage:
   - @RpcService mark classes to be used in RPC;
   - @RpcProcedure mark methods to be called as procedures;
-- Simple initialization (setup just by setting target service's packages);
+- Simple setup (just set target service's packages);
-- Pre-cache necessary reflection data at wrap-up;
+- Avoid runtime overhead by pre-caching all necessary reflection data at startup;
-- Allow data structures (Array, List, Map, etc);
+- Allow data structures usage (Array, List, Map, etc);
 - Allow procedure overloading;
+- Allow to use custom procedure names (instead of the method name)
 - Allow transport, parsing and service loading logic to be overwritten by using a dependency provider.

 ## Usage